Strawberry Swirl Cheesecake

 At its core, a classic cheesecake recipe is a blank canvas.

 This Strawberry Swirl Cheesecake was inspired by a good friend who no longer blogs.
-We do keep in touch through Facebook, although our chats are sporadic now.

 She loves strawberry curd, which is a soft custard used as a dessert spread or sauce.